Barite Resources

 3. Global Trade and Economic Impact

-Barite forms in various geological settings through different processes.
-The three main types of barite deposits are:
+Barite develops in different geological environments, and three main types of deposits exist:

 1. Hydrothermal Vein Deposits